Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/authors/Jieting_Zhao/_index.md

 {{< youtube kE9N_hsJ5XU >}}

 People following is the basic function of many service robots.
-What I am doing now is trying to improve the accuracy of the orientation estimation algorithm under limited human observation, which is very critical for people following robot.
+What I am doing now is trying to improve the accuracy of the orientation estimation algorithm under partial human observation, which is very critical for people following robot.